 Seafarers: shipping’s greatest asset

-Australia recognises that seafarers are the most vital component of international shipping.
-Every year Australia inspects thousands of ships and every inspection includes an assessment of the safety and wellbeing of seafarers.
+Australia recognises that seafarers are the most vital aspect of international shipping.
+Every year Australia inspects thousands of ships to check the safety and wellbeing of seafarers.

 Women in maritime

-Australia has an established women’s scholarship program and we advocated for ‘women in maritime’ to be added as a standing agenda item at the Asia-Pacific Heads of Maritime Agencies forum.
+Australia has an established women’s scholarship program and we pushed to add ‘women in maritime’ as a regular topic at the Asia-Pacific Heads of Maritime Agencies forum.

-Learn more about Australia’s work to achieve this.
+Learn more about Australia’s work towards gender equality.

 Maritime Labour Convention

-Australia is signatory to the Maritime Labour Convention 2006 (MLC), and it is implemented through the Australian Navigation Act 2012 and associated delegated legislation such as Marine Order 11 (living and working conditions on vessels) 2015.
+Australia is signatory to the Maritime Labour Convention 2006 (MLC).
+The Convention is implemented through the Australian Navigation Act 2012 and legislation such as Marine Order 11 (living and working conditions on vessels) 2015.

-The MLC sets modern principles relating to the employment and social standard for seafarers globally, ensuring their right to decent working and living conditions on vessels.
+The MLC sets global standards for seafarers’ jobs and social rights, ensuring they have decent working and living conditions on vessels.

 Australia takes a zero-tolerance approach to the mistreatment of seafarers and continues to support them by: